Adorably named The Mount by Kiwis, Mount Maunganui (and Tauranga) are amongst NZ’s best beachside destinations.

 For such a small place, Mount Maunganui punches well above its weight for the quality of the eateries.
 Whenever we visit, we struggle to choose from the countless incredible places to eat here.

 If you’re into food (who isn’t?) then aim to try as many as you can.
 But most people only visit The Mount for a few days, and that only leaves a few meals.
+Luckily, we’ve written a guide to our 11 favourite Mount Maunganui restaurants – make sure to check it out!

 For Vietnamese with a great vibe, Rice Rice Baby is impossible to beat.
 The food here is mostly authentic with a bit of a fusion twist – we spent months in Vietnam so we know when restaurants are posing.
 The Banh Mi and Cha Gio (spring rolls) are delicious and authentic.
 Don’t skip the pate either, it was the best we’ve had.